 Rule 8003.
 Appeal as of Right—How Taken; Docketing the Appeal

-(2)Effect of Not Taking Other Steps.
-An appellant’s failure to take any step other than the timely filing of a notice of appeal does not affect the validity of the appeal, but is ground only for the district court or BAP to act as it considers appropriate, including dismissing the appeal.
+(2)Failure to Take Any Other Step.
+An appellant’s failure to take any step other than timely filing a notice of appeal does not affect the appeal’s validity, but is ground only for the district court or BAP to act as it considers appropriate, including dismissing the appeal.

 (B) be accompanied by the judgment—or the appealable order or decree—from which the appeal is taken; and